gzpan/Translation-on-Tars-Documents/tars_tup.md

 5.It is not recommended to get/put too much data.
 If there is more data, it is recommended to form a struct in the tars file and then put/get into UniPacket to improve efficiency and reduce network packet size.

 6.The result of UniPacket encoding includes the packet length information of the 4-byte network byte order in the packet header, and the length includes the packet header.
-After receiving the packet, the receiver needs to judge the packet length according to the content of the packet header to ensure that the packet is complete and transmitted.
-Decode to the decoding interface (no need to remove the header)
+After receiving the packet, the receiver needs to judge the packet length according to the content of the packet header.
+Finally confirmed that the packet is complete and transmitted, we introduce the decoding interface to decode the packet.

 7.Tars c++ language string type interface can not contain binary data, binary data is transmitted with vector<char>